United States v. Texas (2021)

 United States v.
-Texas, 595 U.S. ___ (2021), was a United States Supreme Court case that involved the Texas Heartbeat Act, also known as Senate Bill 8 or SB8, a state law that bans abortion once a fetal heartbeat is detected, typically six weeks into pregnancy.
+Texas, 595 U.S. 74 (2021), was a United States Supreme Court case that involved the Texas Heartbeat Act, also known as Senate Bill 8 or SB8, a state law that bans abortion once a "fetal heartbeat" is detected, typically six weeks into pregnancy.
 A unique feature of the Act, and challenges to it, is the delegation of enforcement to any and all private individuals who are authorized by the Act to file civil actions against abortion providers who violate it, and aiders and abetters, while state and local officials are prohibited from doing so.
-The Act has been stated by its opponents to go against the landmark 1973 Supreme Court decision Roe v.
+Opponents stated that the Act went against the landmark 1973 Supreme Court decision Roe v.
 Wade, which, prior to its overturn in 2022, banned states from prohibiting abortions during the first trimester of pregnancy in favor of the woman's right to privacy guaranteed by the Fourteenth Amendment.

 As one of several challenges to the law, the Supreme Court within United States v.
 Texas was asked to consider and decide whether the federal government has standing and the right to sue Texas for injunctive and declaratory relief to stop enforcement of the Act through private civil litigation in the Texas judicial system.
 The case was fast-tracked by the Court and heard on November 1, 2021, alongside Whole Woman's Health v.
 Jackson, which was brought by abortion providers and allies as a pre-enforcement challenge to the constitutionality of the Texas Heartbeat Act.
 The Supreme Court ruled in a per curiam decision in December 2021 that the writ of certiorari was improvidently granted, and dismissed the case.

 Background

-Texas passed the Texas Heartbeat Act in May 2021, with the bill to go into effect on September 1, 2021.
+Texas passed the Texas Heartbeat Act in May 2021, with the bill going into effect on September 1, 2021.
 One of several heartbeat bills in the country, Texas's bill banned abortion once "cardiac activity" in an embryo can be detected, typically after six weeks of pregnancy.
 Because of the potential conflict with the Supreme Court's ruling in Roe v.
 Wade in that states could not regulate abortions during the first trimester (three months) of pregnancy in the interest of the right of privacy for women, the Texas Heartbeat Act does not allow the state to enforce the ban, but instead gives power to any interested party to sue anyone that performs an illegal abortion or supports that, and seek statutory damages of at least $10,000 in courts.

 District Court

-On September 6, 2021, United States Attorney General Merrick Garland announced that the U.S. Justice Department (DOJ) will protect abortion seekers under the Freedom of Access to Clinic Entrances Act.
-On September 8, 2021, The Wall Street Journal reported that the Biden administration plans to sue Texas on the basis that the Act "illegally interferes with federal interests".
+On September 6, 2021, United States Attorney General Merrick Garland announced that the Department of Justice (DOJ) would protect abortion seekers under the Freedom of Access to Clinic Entrances Act.
+On September 8, 2021, The Wall Street Journal reported that the Biden administration planned to sue Texas on the basis that the Act "illegally interferes with federal interests".